julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 ## Overview

-This is an exploratory data analysis of the 61st Big Rock Blue Marlin Fishing Tournament that ran from June 10th - June 15th, 2019.
+This is an exploratory data analysis of the 61st Big Rock blue marlin fishing tournament that ran from June 10th - June 15th, 2019.

-The Big Rock is one of the largest competitive sportfishing tournaments in the world.
+The Big Rock is one of the largest competitive sport fishing tournaments in the world.
 It is held annually in the beginning of June and is based out of a small coastal town named Morehead City, North Carolina, which is about an hour from where I grew up.
 The ultimate goal of this tournament is to catch the heaviest Atlantic blue marlin, resulting in a large monetary prize of nearly 1 million dollars.

 I chose to analyze this tournament because I'm intrigued by it, I love to fish, and was curious to see if any interesting patterns and/or relationships existed.